triton-inference-server/server/docs/protocol/extension_trace.md

 will one trace be sampled from.
 For example, if the trace rate is "1000", 1 trace will be sampled for every 1000 requests.
 - "trace_count" : the number of remaining traces to be sampled.
-Once the value becomes "0", no more traces will be sampled for the trace setting.
+Once the value becomes "0", no more traces will be sampled for the trace setting, and the collected traces will be written to indexed trace file in the format described in "log_frequency", regardless of the "log_frequencey" status.
 If the value is "-1", the number of traces to be sampled will not be limited.
 - "log_frequency" : the frequency that Triton will log the trace output to the files.
 If the value is "0", Triton will only log